Younest9/kubernetes/ssh-remote-forwarding.md

 We are going to create a bastion host with SSH server and enable remote forwarding for a specific user (dev).
 This user will be able to connect to a remote host using SSH tunnel.

-- ### Create a Docker image with SSH server (bastion host) and enable remote forwarding for a specific user : dev
+- ### Create a Docker image with SSH server (bastion host) and enable remote forwarding for a specific user : dev (based on linuxserver/openssh-server image)

     ```Dockerfile
     FROM lscr.io/linuxserver/openssh-server:latest